 The lifecycle of your jeans will be explained starting with an interactive map on Nudie Jeans’ website.
-You can click where products are manufactured, all the way down to their subcontractors.
+You can click around to find out where products are manufactured, all the way down to the subcontractors.
 Nudie Jeans are made with 100% organic cotton primarily in Tunisia and Italy.
-Each supplier is written about in detail, with certifications, a downloadable PDF of their last audit, how often they are audited, when their next one will be, the number of employees, and its website.
-They offer free repair service for their jeans and if you part ways with a pair and send them to their repair shop not only will they give you 20% off of a new pair of Nudie Jeans, they will also repair your old jeans and put them back in their shop as second-hand articles.
+Each supplier is written about in detail, with certifications, a downloadable PDF of their last audit, how often it’s audited, when the next one will be, the number of employees, and its website.
+Nudie offers a free repair service for its jeans, and they’ll even give you 20% off of a new pair when you send an old one back.
 This earns them the “Good Environmental Choice” Swedish eco label.

 Just a note: they’re unisex!
 Read more about that here.

-Outland Denim jeans are made in Cambodia where their team oversees the holistic care of their staff through wage, training and personal development initiatives.
-They are committed to sourcing the most ethically and environmentally sound raw materials, from organic cotton pocket linings to recycled packaging, and endeavor to verify their entire supply chain in alignment with the world’s best practices.
-They are also Australia’s first Certified B Corp denim brand!
+Outland Denim jeans are made in it’s own facility in Cambodia where their team oversees the holistic care of their staff through wage, training, and personal development initiatives.
+The brand is committed to sourcing the most ethically and environmentally sound raw materials, from organic cotton pocket linings to recycled packaging, and endeavors to verify its entire supply chain in alignment with the world’s best practices.
+It is also Australia’s first Certified B Corp denim brand!